Recon-Fuzz/recon-docs/src/tutorial/sample_project.md

 ⇾ fuzz: elapsed: 6s, calls: 141341 (236
 ```

-At this point we expect close to no lines being covered
+At this point, we expect close to no lines to be covered.

 We'll address this soon.

-You should note that Medusa is picking up the `ManagerTargets` which can help you setup multiple-tokens multiple-actor tests
+You should note that Medusa is picking up the `ManagerTargets` which can help you setup multiple-tokens multiple-actor tests.

 Stop medusa with `CTRL + C`

 Open the coverage report located at `/medusa/coverage/coverage_report.html`

-Green lines means the line was hit
+A Green line means the line was hit.

-Red lines means the line was not hit
+A Red line means the line was not hit.

 ![Medusa Coverage](../images/sample_project/medusa_coverage.png)

-Let's rectify the situation by adding target functions
+Let's rectify the situation by adding target functions.

 ## Building Target Functions

-Foundry produces an `/out` folder, which contains the ABI of the `Points` contract
+Foundry produces an `/out` folder, which contains the ABI of the `Points` contract.

 We will use that in conjunction with our ABI builder to quickly generate `TargetFunctions`